MichaelWaruiru/car-counter/README.md

 - **Object Detection:** Utilizes the YOLO model to detect vehicles in the video.

-- **Tracking:** Implements the SORT algorithm for real-time tracking of detected vehicles.
+- **Tracking:** Implements the SORT algorithm and Kalman Filters for real-time tracking of detected vehicles.

-- **Counting:** Tracks and counts vehicles crossing predefined lines in the video.
+- **Counting:** Tracks and counts vehicles crossing predefined lines in the video frames and save results as results.mp4.

 - **Visualization:** Displays the output with graphical overlays indicating the total count and count in specific directions.